appdotnet/api-spec/content/docs/resources/post/search.md

 <%= general_params_note_for "post" %> Note: Pagination is currently only available for the `id` ordering.
 All queries and filters are combined with an AND operation.
 Query parameters (not filter parameters) can use <em>"quoted strings"</em> for phrases, search syntax like <em>+foo -bar</em> and <em>foo OR baz</em> for boolean queries.
 Machine-only posts are not included in the search index.

-<%= endpoint "GET", "posts/search", "None" %>
+<%= endpoint "GET", "posts/search", "Any" %>

 <%= query_params_typed 'General Parameters', [

     ["index", :optional, "string", "Type of index to use.
 The default (and currently, the only) index is <code>complete</code>, which searches all posts. <em>We may add additional index types later (e.g., an index only of recent posts, for speed.)</em>"],

-    ["order", :optional, "string", "One of: <code>id</code>, <code>score</code>.
+    ["order", :optional, "string", "One of: <code>id</code> (default), <code>score</code>.
 Searches of ordering <code>id</code> are returned in roughly the same order as other streams, and support pagination.
 Searches of ordering <code>score</code> are returned by a relevance score.
 Currently, the only ordering that supports pagination is <code>id</code>, and we are working on improving relevance scores."],

 ]%>